Tretyak141/ISPRAS/README.md

-The hardest operation for algorithm - redistribution of water after filling pools Effective sollution: distribute just graph connectivity components There's pointer to see distrbuted subgraphs
+The hardest operation for algorithm - redistribution of water after filling pools Effective sollution: distribute just graph connectivity components There's pointer in struct pool to see distrbuted subgraphs If subgraph was redist - skip

-Average programm time - 420-430 seconds
+Average programm time - 170-180 seconds without printing

 Build script was done using bash-script